Orthogonalized Policy Optimization:Policy Optimization as Orthogonal Projection in Hilbert Space: Related Work

 \paragraph{$f$-Divergences in Machine Learning.} The $f$-divergence family~\cite{Csiszar1967,AliSilvey1966} provides a unified framework for measuring distributional discrepancy.
 The Csisz\'ar--Amari $\alpha$-divergence~\cite{Csiszar1967,Amari2016} continuously connects forward and reverse KL.
 Prior work has explored $f$-divergences in variational inference~\cite{Li2016Renyi}, GANs~\cite{Nowozin2016fGAN}, and imitation learning~\cite{Ghasemipour2020fIL}.
 In RL, $\alpha$PPO~\cite{Xu2023AlphaPPO} studied $\alpha$-divergence as a trust-region constraint.
 Recently, APO~\cite{zixian2025apo} explored combining forward and reverse KL dynamics for standard preference optimization.
 OPO builds on these foundations by decomposing the divergence into independent geometry axes.

 \paragraph{Trust-Region Methods.} TRPO~\cite{Schulman2015TRPO} enforces stability via explicit KL constraints, while PPO~\cite{Schulman2017PPO} approximates this with ratio clipping.
 ADPO~\cite{Wang2025ADPO} shows that anchored coordinates provide an implicit trust region via temperature-scaled curvature.
-OPO extends this by replacing the KL-based geometry with a quadratic ($\chi^2$) geometry in ratio coordinates, providing a different form of implicit regularization.
+OPO extends this by replacing the KL-based geometry with a quadratic ($\chi^2$) geometry in ratio coordinates, with the geometric justification provided by the Hilbert Projection Theorem.